Chapter 14:

 He was an insect in the shape of a man.
 Perhaps he was a man with the greatness of an insect.
 And there he was, in front of me.
 Beneath me.

 Perilous, yet pathetic.
-It pained me to think that, though I was no longer human, I was a far superior apparition to him.
+It pained me to think that I was a far superior Apparition.
+Leagues beyond.
+And, yet, I retained more humanity than it did.

-Who could have been the pathetic soul who, in their inner fantasy, gave rise to a creature as pitiful as a moth-man?
+Who could have been the pathetic soul who, in their inner fantasies, gave rise to a creature as pitiful as a Mothman?

 By that moment, I understood that not all Apparitions were fantastic, powerful, and superior beings.
 Not all were born equal.